-Respiratory Syncytial virus (RSV)
+Respiratory Syncytial Virus (RSV)

-RSV Season Has Arrived
+RSV Season Has Begun

-In Idaho, Respiratory Syncytial Virus (RSV) season officially began the week ending January 18, 2014.
-The definition for season onset is adapted from the National Respiratory and Enteric Virus Surveillance System (NREVSS).
-RSV is considered widespread in Idaho in the first of two consecutive weeks during which the reported total percent of specimens testing positive for antigen is ≥10%.
+The beginning of the RSV season, or season onset, is adapted from the National Respiratory and Enteric Virus Surveillance System (NREVSS).
+RSV season onset occurs in the first of two consecutive weeks during which the reported total percentage of specimens testing positive is ≥10%.